innightwolfsleep/text-generation-webui-telegram_bot/readme.md

 - chat and notebook modes
 - session for all users are separative (by chat_id)
 - local session history - conversation won't be lost if server restarts.
 Separated history between users and chars.
-- nice "X typing" during generating (users will not think that bot is stuck)
+- nice "X typing" during generating (users will not think that bot stucking)
-- regenerate last message, remove last messages from history, reset history button, continue previous message
+- buttons: continue previous message, regenerate last message, remove last messages from history, reset history button, new char loading menu
 - you can load new characters from text-generation-webui\characters with "/loadX" command!!!
 - chatting # prefix for impersonate: "#You" or "#Castle guard" or "#Alice thoughts about me"

 TBC:
+- save history/load history options.
 - replace "X typing" by yield from generator
 - group chat mode (need to be tested, does current workflow is ok?)